 - Platelets protect against easy bleeding by helping your blood to clot.

-Blood-Cell Formation in MDS
+Blood-cell formation in MDS

-- Instead of producing healthy, mature RBCs, WBCs, and platelets, the marrow makes cells that tend to remain immature and to die early.
+- Instead of producing healthy, mature RBCs, WBCs and platelets, your marrow makes cells that tend to remain immature and to die early.

 About 80 to 85 percent of people with MDS have more cells in their marrow than healthy people do (hypercellular marrow).
 But these cells do not live long enough to make it out of the marrow into the bloodstream, or they are not in circulation long before they die.

 - A low level of RBCs is called anemia.